embrace-io/embrace-docs/docs/ios/upgrade-guide.md

 - Moments have been replaced by Traces
 - Replace deprecated method calls with new ones
 - Some features have been deprecated and removed
-- Deprioritized features still have to be migrated
+- Some features still have to be migrated
 :::

 ## SDK initialization and configuration is triggered in-code